techpeace/personal-site-template/README.md

 ## Installation

+### Prepare GitHub

 **NOTE:** The following instructions assume that you'll be using GitHub Pages personal sites as your host.
-You'll want to go ahead and clone down your personal site repo first, and then delete it from GitHub.
-Now go ahead and create a new one (username.github.io).

-Go ahead and grab a copy of the code for the site and install the bundle:
+**NOTE:** If you are starting completely from scratch with GitHub Pages, skip to Step 3.

+1. Clone your existing website repo (if you already have one).
+2. Delete the existing repo from GitHub.
+3. Create a repo, with the name `username.github.io`.

+**NOTE:** Even if you are going to use a custom domain name (CNAME) for your new personal site, you still need to create the repo with the name `username.github.io`.
+The rake task relies on this name format to configure the site correctly.

+### Copy the Site Code

+Clone the site code to your local working directory.

 ```console
 git clone https://github.com/makersquare/personal-site-template.git username.github.io